ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - The Game Installer script has been updated to create and delete `OPL Launcher` partitions as needed.
 Say goodbye to those annoying "Coming soon..." placeholders!
 - Files placed in the `CFG`, `CHT`, `LNG`, `THM`, and `APPS` folders on your PC will now be copied to the PS2 drive during game sync
 - Added Game ID support for MemCard Pro 2 and SD2PSX
+- The scripts now auto-update when an update is available
 - Optimised art work
-- Art downloads are now contributed to the PSBBN art database, and missing artwork is automatically reported
+- Art downloads from IGN are now automatically contributed to the [PSBBN art database](https://github.com/CosmicScale/psbbn-art-database), and missing artwork is also automatically reported.
+Manual submissions are welcome, see the [PSBBN art database GitHub page](https://github.com/CosmicScale/psbbn-art-database) for details

 ## New installation scripts